 School attendance officers in seven-director districts, powers and duties–powers of police officers in certain areas.

 Report to school district on violations of compulsory school attendance law–referral by school district to prosecutor…

 The Missouri Home Education Law

-The Missouri Revised Statutes (RSMo) that regulate home education and compulsary attendance are provided below.
-We strongly recommend you purchase our publication, First Things First, to assist your compliance with our state’s law.
+The Missouri Revised Statutes (RSMo) that regulate home education and compulsory attendance are provided below.
+We strongly recommend you purchase our publication or CD, First Things First, to assist your compliance with our state’s law.
 FHE